 Ntozake Shange's For Colored Girls who have Considered Suicide when the Rainbow is Enuf

-Spotlight UB is pleased to present another season of theatrical productions, film, and concerts in the Wright Theater, an acoustically designed space on the fifth floor of the UB Student Center.
+Part of the Yale Gordon College of Arts and Sciences, Spotlight UB is pleased to present another season of readings, theatrical productions, concerts, and integrated arts performances in the Wright Theater, an acoustically designed space on the fifth floor of the UB Student Center.
 The diversified programming spans the arts from Beethoven to storytelling and from spoken word poetry to improvisational piano.